Index DSU Problems Change Language (Farsi) Source

 }

-Merges two sets and forms a new set.
-Suppose we merge two sets containing two members \(x\) and \(y\).
+It merges two sets, forming a new set.
+Suppose we want to merge two sets containing members \(x\) and \(y\).

-First, we find the representatives of these two members.
-Let's assume they are \(X\) and \(Y\), respectively.
-If \(X\) and \(Y\) are the same, it means the two members are in the same set, and we do not need to perform a merge.
-If they are not equal, we set the representative of the members of one set to be the representative of the members of the other set.
-The key point is that we change the representative of the set with fewer members.
-This is because the order of this operation is \(O(n \lg(n))\) (the representative of each member changes at most \(\lg(n)\) times, since in each step, the number of members in the group whose representative changes doubles).
-This technique of merging the smaller set into the larger one is called Union by Rank.
+• First, we find the representatives of these two members.
+Let them be \(X\) and \(Y\), respectively.
+If \(X\) and \(Y\) are the same, it means these two members are already in the same set, and no merge operation is needed.
+If they are different, we make the representative of one set equal to the representative of the other.
+The key point here is that we change the representative of the set with fewer members.
+This is because the complexity of this operation is \(O(n \lg(n))\) (the representative of each member changes at most \(\lg(n)\) times because at each step, the number of members in the category whose representative changes doubles).
+This technique of merging a smaller set into a larger set is called Union by Rank (or Size).

 void Union(int x, int y){